1. What is NOCOPY?

 78. How to pass a parameter in a request set for three concurrent programs which are having same parameter?

-i) For the first report in the Report set, click on the parameters button and ender the parameters that are to the shared by all reports in the Request (Report) set.
+parameters that are to the shared by all reports in the Request (Report)

 ii) Go to the nest report and click the parameters button and list the same shared parameters.